ask-js/csacwk/README.md

 Mismatch?

 ### A:
-The @Consumes(MediaType.APPLICATION_JSON) annotation restricts the method to only accept JSON input.
-If a client sends data in a different format, such as text or xml, JAX-RS will automatically reject the request with a 415 Unsupported Media Type response.
-This happens before the method is executed, as JAX-RS validates the Content-Type header against the @Consumes annotation.
+The @Consumes(MediaType.APPLICATION_JSON) annotation restricts the POST method so that it only accepts request bodies with the Content-Type: application/json header.
+If a client sends data in another format, such as text/plain or application/xml, JAX-RS rejects the request with 415 Unsupported Media Type.
+This happens during request matching, before the resource method is executed, because the runtime checks the request Content-Type against the method’s @Consumes annotation.

-However, in my implementation I have included a global ExceptionMapper<Throwable> as part of Part 5.
-This mapper catches all unhandled exceptions and returns a generic 500 Internal Server Error.
-As a result, instead of returning the expected 415 error, the request may return a 500 response due to the global exception handler overriding the default JAX-RS behaviour.
+In my implementation, the global ExceptionMapper<Throwable> is only used as a final safety net for unexpected server-side exceptions such as NullPointerException.
+It should not normally override the expected 415 response because the unsupported media type is handled by the JAX-RS runtime before the method runs.
+Therefore, a non-JSON request should return 415 unless an additional unexpected server-side exception occurs.

 ### Q:
 >You implemented this filtering using @QueryParam.
 Contrast this with an alterna-